stride3d/stride-docs/en/manual/scripts/best-practice.md

-# TODO: ADD EXAMPLES OF HOW TO AVOID ISSUES I AM RAISING
-# TODO: DO NOT FIGHT ECS, WORK WITH IT, IF YOU REALLY WANT TO DO WITHOUT, MAKE SURE THAT YOUR OTHER SYSTEM IS FINISHED BEFORE WRITING ANY LOGIC FOR IT

 # Best Practices

-Tips to build a robust and maintainable CodeBase for your Stride Project
+Tips to build a robust and maintainable CodeBase for your Stride project

-## Don't rush big systems
+## Think Twice, Implement Once

-Before starting on larger systems, make sure it would integrate with the rest of the existing systems, would it play well with saving and reloading, with the multiplayer architecture, when the game is paused, would it leak into other scenes ...
+Before starting on major systems, make sure it would integrate with the rest of the existing systems; how would it behave when saving and reloading, with the multiplayer architecture, when the game is paused, would it leak into other scenes or game modes ...

-Having this in mind ensures you won't write yourself into a corner, creating a system that needs to be patched up to work properly within your project, increasing your project's technical debt.
+Having this in mind ensures you won't write yourself into a corner, creating a system that would need to be patched up when you could have figured it out earlier with a bit of planning, best to avoid introducing any technical debt if you can help it.

 A trap you may fall into is to then over design your systems, supporting features that your game will never need, convincing yourself that you could re-use that system for another game, that you could share or sell it.
 The vast majority of systems in games are purpose built for that game, your next game will require other features you could not support, let alone predict.
 You will also acquire a significant amount of experience working on this one, seeing issues it had and wanting to rewrite a better one.

-### Figuring out your system's lifetime
+### Figuring Out Your System's Lifetime

 What is the scope of the system you're writing;
 - Should the same instance be used throughout the entire lifetime of the application ?